 A loan asset becomes non-performing when it ceases to generate any income for the bank.
 Gross NPAs are the total loans classified by the banks as non-performing.
-Higher NPAs is adverse for the banks.
+Higher NPAs are adverse for the banks.
 This should be checked to determine the asset quality of the banks.

 Download E-Book: Banking Awareness Book for Beginners

-Gross NPA ratio is the ratio of gross non-performing assets to gross advances.
+The Gross NPA ratio is the ratio of gross non-performing assets to gross advances.

 13. Net NPAs

-Net NPA is Gross NPA – (Balance in Interest Suspense account DICGC/ECGC claims received and held pending adjustment + Part payment received and kept in suspense account + Total provisions held).
+Net NPA is Gross NPA – (Balance in Interest Suspense account DICGC/ECGC claims received and held pending adjustment + Part-payment received and kept in suspense account + Total provisions held).

 Net NPA ratio is the ratio of net non-performing assets to net advances.